Jakhmola/Super-Mario-AI/README.md

   <img src= "mario.gif" alt="MARIO GIF" />
 </p>
   <p align="center">
-    Playing Super Mario Bros using Reinforcement Learning. gym-super-mario-bros library is used to provide an OpenAI Gym environment for Super Mario Bros.on The Nintendo Entertainment System (NES) using the nes-py emulator.
+    Playing Super Mario Bros using Reinforcement Learning. gym-super-mario-bros library is used to provide an OpenAI Gym environment for Super Mario Bros. made playable on The Nintendo Entertainment System (NES) using the nes-py emulator.
 Proximal Policy Gradient is chosen as the policy network for training the agent.

   </p>
 </div>